 What's the biggest No Claims Discount I can get on my car insurance?

-If you do not make a claim or no claims arise against you, in a five-year period of insurance then the discount awarded is 50%, this is the maximum No Claims Discount we offer.
+At Aviva, if you do not make a claim or no claims arise against you, in a five-year period of insurance then the discount awarded is 50%, this is the maximum No Claims Discount we offer.

 How do you lose it?